habibursajal/MangoLeafVarietyBD/README.md

 ## 🚀 How to Reproduce

-1. **Obtain the Dataset:** Download the raw image dataset from the official [Mendeley Data Repository](#) *(Link will be updated upon publication)*.
+1. **Obtain the Dataset:** Download the raw image dataset from the official [Mendeley Data Repository (V2)](https://doi.org/10.17632/hb3kvgfcvm.2).
-2. **Preprocess:** Open `01_Data_Preprocessing_and_Augmentation_Colab.ipynb` in Google Colab.
+2. **Preprocess:** Open `01_Data_Preprocessing...` in Google Colab.
 Mount your drive, point the paths to the downloaded raw dataset, and run all cells to generate the augmented images.
 3. **Train Models:** Upload the generated augmented dataset to a Kaggle environment.
-Execute `02_Model_Training_and_Evaluation_Kaggle.ipynb` to reproduce the model weights, accuracy metrics, confusion matrices, and loss curves.
+Execute `02_Model_Training...` to reproduce the model weights, accuracy metrics, confusion matrices, and loss curves.

 ## 📈 Evaluation Results
 The generated visualizations, including the **Confusion Matrices** and **Loss/Accuracy Curves** for the evaluated models, can be found in the `Evaluation_Results` directory of this repository.

 ## 🛠️ Dependencies & Environment

-The codebase strictly adheres to the following dependencies to ensure reproducibility:
 * Python `3.12+`
 * PyTorch `2.9.0`
 * PyTorch Image Models (`timm`) `1.0.24`
-* Albumentations
-* Scikit-learn, Pandas, NumPy, Matplotlib, Seaborn
+* Albumentations, Scikit-learn, Pandas, NumPy, Matplotlib, Seaborn

 ---
-*For any questions regarding the dataset or the baseline implementations, please refer to the corresponding data article.*
+*For any questions regarding the dataset or the baseline implementations, please refer to the corresponding data article: [MangoLeafVarietyBD (Mendeley Data)](https://doi.org/10.17632/hb3kvgfcvm.2)*